JoshDoody/joshdoody.github.io/_book_excerpts/promotion/promotion-email-template.md

 ---
 layout: book_excerpt
-title: Draft your request with this promotion email template
+title: Use this promotion email template to draft your request
 tagline: Send your promotion request after you talk to your manager
-excerpt: TKTK
+excerpt: This is your chance to make your case in writing so your manager can ciruclate it in your own words.
+You'll make your case better than anyone else will.
-last_modified_at: 2016-06-22
+last_modified_at: 2016-06-23
 chapter: promotion
 section: 5
 ---

 The best way to prepare your case for a promotion is to write it down.
-As it turns out, you’ll also want to have a written summary of why you deserve your promotion later on (see the "Present your case" section below), so we’re going to kill two birds with one stone in this section by building an email that summarizes your case.
+As it turns out, you’ll also want to have a written summary of why you deserve your promotion later on when you [ask for a promotion]({{ site.baseurl }}/ask-for-a-promotion-in-person-first/), so we’re going to kill two birds with one stone in this section by building an email that summarizes your case.

 Here’s what your case for a promotion will look like once you’ve written it down.
 I’ve numbered each section in brackets so we can talk about it afterward.